Planning Timeline

 -

-Group Advisory classes begin in second semester.
+College Counseling Seminar 11 classes begin in early January.
 These classes will help you in a step-by-step fashion through the college search process.

 -